vsrinivas/fuchsia/ctu_analysis.md

 * The [Samsung](https://github.com/haoNoQ/clang/tree/summary-ipa-draft) patchset, which is an enormous patch adding AST merging support to Clang.
 It consists mostly of additions to `lib/AST/ASTImporter.cpp`.
 There is also a (primitive, not working very well) set of tools for CTU analysis under `tools/xtu-build/*`.
 This patchset is based on an old revision of Clang; this fact, as well as its large size, makes it very difficult to rebase wholesale onto tip-of-tree (**ToT**) Clang.
 * The [Ericsson](https://github.com/dkrupp/clang/blob/ctu-master/tools/xtu-build-new/xtu-analyze.py) patchset, which includes a subset of Samsung’s AST merging work and also adds several new tools (`tools/xtu-build-new/*` and `tools/scan-build-py/*`) that allow for CTU analysis.
 The xtu-build-new tools improve on, and are somewhat different to, Samsung’s xtu-build tools.
 This patchset is much newer than the Samsung one, and the authors are making an effort to keep it rebased on ToT.

 We will be patching Clang with Ericsson’s patchset, since the AST merging work rebases cleanly and we also get the newer analysis tools.
-However, note that CTU support for Magenta is incomplete; in some cases, the Samsung patchset contains code that provides the required functionality (more details below).
+However, note that CTU support for Zircon is incomplete; in some cases, the Samsung patchset contains code that provides the required functionality (more details below).

 ### Steps to build CTU-capable CSA